Chart Color Schemes

 In terms of cultural diversity, College Grove records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

 College Grove's cultural diversity aligns with the broader regional average.
 Its population comprises 62.7% citizens, 79.6% born in Australia, and 89.3% speaking English only at home.
-Christianity is the predominant religion, practiced by 48.5%.
+Christianity dominates as the primary religion, accounting for 48.5%.

 Frequently Asked Questions - Diversity